A celebration of Howard "Louie Bluie" Armstrong

 Photos on this site courtesy of Gary Heatherly, Peter Koczera, Mia Hansford, Pook Pfaffe and Candy Barbee.

 Armstrong Legacy Trio with Ralphe Armstrong, Ray Kamalay & John Reynolds; Sparky & Rhonda Rucker; EmiSunshine; Knox County Jug Stompers; and many more to be announced!

 - Food Court

-A $2 per person/$5 per family donation is encouraged and goes to help the Campbell Culture Coalition, an all-volunteer non-profit community arts organization that puts on the Festival.
+A $5 per person/$10 per family donation is encouraged and goes to support the Campbell Culture Coalition, an all-volunteer non-profit community arts organization that puts on the festival.

 The Louie Bluie Music and Arts Festival is a project of the Campbell Culture Coalition, a nonprofit arts agency.
-It's named in honor of Howard "Louie Bluie" Armstrong (1909-2003), internationally acclaimed string band musician who grew up in LaFollette in the 1920s and became one of the nation's finest string band musicians, as well as artist, storyteller, and writer.
+It's named in honor of Howard "Louie Bluie" Armstrong (1909-2003), the internationally acclaimed string band musician who grew up in LaFollette in the 1920s and became one of the nation's finest string band musicians, as well as artist, storyteller, and writer.
 Read more about Howard Armstrong's life and music:

 - Howard's biography on Wikipedia

 - A 1998 interview with Howard from Blues Access magazine